yfinegold/sepal-doc/docs/source/setup/gee.rst

 Sign-up
 ^^^^^^^

 Signing up for Google Earth Engine is required in order to properly export images and data products from SEPAL.
-You will need to have a Google Account in order to sign up.
-If you don't have one already, you can set one up here: https://accounts.google.com/servicelogin.
+You will need to have an email address that is connected to Google Earth Engine.

-To request a GEE account, please visit https://earthengine.google.com/new_signup/.
+To request a GEE account, please visit https://signup.earthengine.google.com/#!/

 .. image:: ../img/setup/register/gee_landing.png
    :alt: Request access to google earth engine